OWASP/SecureTea-Project/README.md

  - `python setup.py install`

 4. Install python dependencies/ requirements
--  ' pip install -r requirements.txt
+-  `pip install -r requirements.txt`

 5. Open the "securetea.conf" in your home directory (~/.securetea/securetea.conf) with a text editor and edit the following variables :